 Design Project

 • And without a clear timeline, approvals can stall projects for days.

-ButtonShift lets you create a unified, transparent feedback process which means comments are tied to specific files or boards, everyone sees what’s been asked, and there’s no confusion about what version of the design you’re working on.
+ButtonShift lets you create a unified, transparent feedback process, which means comments are tied to specific files or boards, everyone sees what’s been asked, and there’s no confusion about what version of the design you’re working on.

-(For more on creating better feedback loops, check out this article from Userpilot, which explains how great feedback can be your creative team’s superpower.)
+And when clients can see where a design stands, and what feedback has been actioned?
+That’s trust.
+That’s clarity.
+That’s time saved.
+(For more on creating better feedback loops, check out this article from Userpilot, which explains how great feedback can be your creative team’s superpower.))

 Stay On Track with Simple, Prioritized Worklists

-That’s where a clear, visual Worklist becomes a project manager’s best friend.
 Instead of toggling between task managers and reminders, your team can see what’s pending, what’s a priority, and who’s responsible- all in one glance.

 It’s not about micromanagement.
 It’s about clarity.
-When teams can self-manage effectively, you get fewer blockers, more ownership, and- let’s be real, fewer internal meetings.
+When teams can self-manage effectively, you get fewer blockers, more ownership, and – let’s be real, fewer internal meetings.

+Design Project